Pilot Point Post-Signal

 The Pilot Point Post-Signal (Post-Signal since 1980) is an American, English language weekly newspaper published in the town of Pilot Point in Denton County, Texas.
-The paper is owned by Lewis Newspapers, Inc., and is edited by David Lewis.
-The 2018 circulation was 1,907.
-The Post-Signal is published once a week on Friday.
+The paper is owned by Lewis Newspapers, Inc. is published once a week on Friday.

 History

 The Post-Signal is Denton County's oldest continuously published newspaper.
 The Pilot Point Post, owned and operated by David Jesse Moffitt and James Taliaferro Jones, began publishing in 1878 after several earlier attempts to establish a newspaper in the area had failed.
 By 1890, Moffitt had become the sole owner.
 Moffitt then began a new partnership with J.L.
 Harper, the founder of the Pilot Point Signal.
 In 1900, the papers combined and became known as the Pilot Point Post-Signal.